How To Edit Your WordPress User Profile

 - Change Password

-Let’s go through each of these sections below …
+Let’s now review each of these sections below …

-Please refer to the above screenshot as you go through the sections below.
+Please refer to the image above as you go through the sections below.

-As we’ve already explained, you can access your profile page by clicking on the “Howdy, User Name” tab, which is displayed in the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the dashboard navigation menu.
+As explained previously, you can always access your profile area by clicking on the “Howdy, User Name” section at the very top right hand corner of your dashboard and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the dashboard navigation menu.